Elderly man playing guitar for a delighted older woman.

 Some doctors recommend that:

 • You take your long-term controller medicine every day, if needed.
 This can help reduce airway inflammation.
-And this can help reduce the overreaction of the airways that carry air to the lungs (bronchial tubes).

 Here are some other steps you can take to reduce symptoms when you're active: